koodiameles/ticketguru/APIdokumentaatio/postticket.md

     "timestamp": "2022-02-23T17:20:55.061+00:00",
     "status": 400,
     "error": "Bad request",
-    "message": "Price must be a number (e.g 5.50) or null.
+    "message": "Price must be a positive number (e.g 5.50) or null.
 (If null, price is set automatically according to tickettype)", "path": "/sales/1/tickets"
 }
 ```